 Description: NWDAF notifies the consumer about input data related to roaming UE(s) that the consumer has subscribed to.

-Inputs, Required: Notification Correlation Information: this parameter indicates the Notification Correlation Id that has been assigned by the consumer during analytics subscription.
+Inputs, Required: Notification Correlation Information: this parameter indicates the Notification Correlation ID that has been assigned by the consumer during analytics subscription.
 Time stamp representing time when NWDAF completed preparation of the requested data.

 Inputs, Optional: